juliasmolik/NPD/projekt/README.md

 ## Getting started

 The program comes as a package that can be installed with the pip command.
-The user must be in the directory with the downloaded package and type in the console
+The user must be in the directory with the package and type in the console

 ```
 $ pip3 install [package_name]